Wacissa Springs Group

 In 2016, the Florida Legislature passed the Florida Springs and Aquifer Protection Act.

-Wacissa Springs is currently one of twenty four Outstanding Florida Springs or Spring Groups that is considered “impaired”.
+Wacissa Springs Group is currently one of twenty four Outstanding Florida Springs or Spring Groups that is considered “impaired”.

 The following images were provided courtesy of the State Archives of Florida.
 This incredible photographic library provides a window into the historic spring landscape, documenting changing spring and surface water levels, as well as human use and development in this special location.